These are extraordinary times.

 Two people with the same exposure may have very different risk.

-Existing research indicates that children are less susceptible to COVID-19 than adults.
-Studies based on contact tracing data from Asia, PCR test results from Israel, serum antibody test results from the Netherlands, and mathematical modeling using data from six countries suggest that children are approximately half as likely as adults to become infected with COVID-19 after being in close contact with an infectious person.
-Older adults are more susceptible to COVID-19 than younger adults.
-Analysis of serum antibody data from households from the Netherlands found that 1- to 5-year-olds were 32% less likely than 18- to 45-year-olds and 51% less likely than 45+-year-olds to get COVID-19 from an infectious family member.
+Existing research indicates that children are less susceptible to becoming infected with COVID-19 than adults.
+Studies based on contact tracing data, PCR test results, serum antibody test results, and mathematical modeling from various countries suggest that children are approximately half as likely as adults to become infected with COVID-19 after being in close contact with an infectious person.
+Younger school-aged children may be less susceptible to infection than teenagers or high school students.
+Multiple studies of PCR test results among contacts of infected individuals also indicate that older adults are more susceptible to becoming infected with COVID-19 than younger adults.

 Symptomatic children often experience many of the same symptoms as adults, including fever, cough, and fatigue, along with nasal stuffiness, rhinorrhea, sputum, diarrhea, and headache.
 Compared to adults, children have more upper respiratory tract involvement (including nasopharyngeal carriage) rather than lower respiratory tract involvement, and prolonged viral shedding in nasal secretions and stool.